How do you work with parents?

 Do you accept victim’s compensation?

 I accept victim’s compensation for the 20th (Boulder County), 17th (Adams & Broomfield Counties) and 8th (Larimer & Jackson Counties) Judicial Districts.
 Boulder and Larimer counties.
 If you are outside of these counties, please inquire if I will be able to provide victim's compensation services to you.

 A Bit About Therapy

 Synergetic Play Therapy (SPT) is a research-informed model that has emotional regulation, embodiment, and authenticity at its core.
 As we are able to regulate our bodies and emotions, we can better express ourselves and our truth.
-I adapt SPT for all the ages I work with.

 "Synergetic Play Therapy is a research-informed model of play therapy combining the therapeutic powers of play with nervous-system regulation, interpersonal neurobiology, physics, attachment, mindfulness and therapist authenticity.